About the Park/History

 Birth of the Park

 In a meeting held at Cotton House on July 18, 1972 the name Heritage Hill State Historical Park was chosen for the new historic site located in Allouez.
 At the same time a proposed development plan and an opening date were selected.
 That date, May 1, 1977, saw the culmination of many years of hard work and dreams as Heritage Hill State Historical Park opened its doors to 2,500 visitors.

 Over the next 20 years more than 25 buildings and 15 acres of land were added to make up the park as we know it today.
 Preservation of the buildings and its artifacts and the interpretation of the history of Northeastern Wisconsin and its people remains a primary objective of Heritage Hill.
 The dream of a few individuals has become a reality to the community.

 Heritage Hill Collections

 Heritage Hill has more than 6,600 artifacts in its collection mostly displayed in our buildings.
 Some of this collection is on loan to us from the Green Bay & De Pere Antiquarian, Brown County Historical Society, and Wisconsin Historical Society.
 This fantastic collection includes original artwork, books, clothing and furnishings dating from the 17th century to present.
 One unique piece in Tank Cottage is a hand painted screen that belonged to the Tank family.
-Heritage Hall, located in the Ed Center features rotating displays of items not able to be shown in buildings.

 The Betsy Hendrickson and Lucyanna Hitch Education Center